 One of the big differences at Step 3 is that birds have access to the outdoors during the day.
 There must be shade and provisions so the birds can hide from hawks and other aerial predators, and isolate themselves, so they feel comfortable being outdoors and get to enjoy roaming around outside the barn. ) Step 4 is the first pasture-based Step.
 Birds at Step 4 live continuously on pasture or in foraging areas and are only housed at night or when seasonal conditions might put them at risk.
 Pasture is an area of grasses managed to provide nourishment as well as a mat of vegetation under their feet.
 A foraging area doesn’t need to have grass but can include bushes and low trees that provide areas where the birds can nestle and not be visible to aerial predators.
 And, since chickens are descendents of Junglefowl, this gives them the perfect environment to keep busy pecking, exploring and foraging for bugs!

 Steps 5 and 5+ are much more challenging to achieve.
 At Step 5, birds are bred to thrive in an outdoor environment and must be raised in small flocks.
-Several of our local suppliers have been able to reach this prestigious Step rating: Field to Family, Petaluma Poultry, Pitman Family Farms and White Oak Pastures.
+Several of our local suppliers have been able to reach this prestigious Step rating: Field to Family opens in a new tab, Petaluma Poultry opens in a new tab, Pitman Family Farms opens in a new tab and White Oak Pastures opens in a new tab.
 For the highest Step level – Step 5+ – birds are bred, hatched and raised on the same farm.
 While there aren’t yet Step 5+ chickens, some of our suppliers are already starting to explore this option.
 So, now you know a bit more about the ratings on the chicken in our fresh meat case.
 We are pleased to offer the following Step-rated chicken by partnering with our awesome chicken vendors: Step 1 – Joyce Foods, and Townsends Step 2 – BC Natural, Bell & Evans, Eberly, Empire Kosher, FreeBird, Epicurean Farms, Pine Manor, and Wise Kosher Step 3 – BC Natural, Draper Valley, Field to Family, Petaluma Poultry, and Pitman Family Farms Step 4 – Campo Lindo Farms, Pitman Family Farms, Shenandoah Valley Farms, and Vital Farms Step 5 – Field to Family, Petaluma Poultry, Pitman Family Farms, and White Oak Pastures We’d love to hear what you think about this new program.Blog Updated on 2/19/2015.